abayomiakinyemi/Getting_And_Cleaning_Data_Wk4_Course_Project/Code Book.md

 The dataset includes the following files (as described in 'README.txt' included in the dataset):

  - 'README.txt': Gives the description of the files and data available in the dataset
-  - 'features_info.txt': Shows variables information used on the features variable -'features.txt': Shows a list of all features.
+ - 'features_info.txt': Shows variables information used on the features variable
+ - 'features.txt': Shows a list of all features.
  - 'activity_labels.txt': Links the class labels with their activity name.
  - 'train/X_train.txt': Training set.
  - 'train/y_train.txt': Training labels.